abagabagon/verifico-py/README.md

 * Microsoft Edge
 * Internet Explorer

 Wait Commands are also available at the `WaitCommands` Class by which functions are utilized by other Automation Command Classes.
-User will only need to initialize Implicit and Explict Waits.
+User will only need to initialize Implicit and Explicit Waits.
 The instance of the `WaitCommands` Class will be utilized by Automation Command Classes which are discussed on below other sections.

 ```python
 self.implicit_wait_duration = 10